-The Audit Committee of the board of directors consists of Messrs.
+The Audit Committee consists of Messrs.
 Guzy, Draper and Sohn.
 Each of the members of the Audit Committee is independent (as defined under the NASDAQ's listing standards).

-The primary function of the Audit Committee is to assist the board of directors in fulfilling its oversight responsibilities by reviewing financial reports and other financial information provided by the Company to any governmental body or the public, the Company's systems of internal controls regarding finance, accounting, legal compliance and ethics that management and the board of directors have established, and the Company's auditing, accounting and financial reporting processes generally.
-The Audit Committee annually recommends to the board of directors the appointment of a firm of independent auditors to audit the financial statements of the Company and meets with such personnel of the Company to review the scope and the results of the annual audit, the amount of audit fees, the Company's internal accounting controls, the Company's financial statements contained in the Company's internal accounting controls, the Company's financial statements contained in the Company's Annual Report to our stockholders and other related matters.
-A more detailed description of the functions of the Audit Committee can be found in the Company's Audit Committee Charter, a copy of which is attached to this Proxy Statement as APPENDIX A.
+The primary function of the Audit Committee is to assist the Board of Directors in fulfilling its oversight responsibilities by reviewing financial reports and other financial information provided by the Company to any governmental body or the public, the Company's systems of internal controls regarding finance, accounting, legal compliance and ethics that management and the Board of Directors have established, and the Company's auditing, accounting and financial reporting processes generally.
+The Audit Committee annually recommends to the Board of Directors the appointment of a firm of independent auditors to audit the financial statements of the Company and meets with such personnel of the Company to review the scope and the results of the annual audit, the amount of audit fees, the Company's internal accounting controls, the Company's financial statements contained in the Company's Annual Report to its stockholders and other related matters.
+A more detailed description of the functions of the Audit Committee can be found in the Company's Audit Committee Charter, a copy of which was attached to the Company's 2001 Proxy Statement as Appendix A.

-The Audit Committee has reviewed and discussed with management the financial statements for fiscal year 2000 audited by Ernst &Young LLP, the Company's independent certified public accountants.
+The Audit Committee has reviewed and discussed with management the financial statements for fiscal year ended December 31, 2001 audited by Ernst & Young LLP, the Company's independent certified public accountants.
 The Audit Committee has discussed with Ernst & Young LLP various matters related to the financial statements, including those matters required to be discussed by SAS 61 (Codification of Statements on Auditing Standards, AU 380).
 The Audit Committee has also received the written disclosures and the letter from Ernst & Young LLP required by Independence Standards Board Standard No. 1 (Independence Standards Board Standard No. 1, Independence Discussions with Audit Committee), and has discussed with Ernst & Young LLP its independence.
-Based upon such review and discussions, the Audit Committee recommended to the board of directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2000 for filing with the Securities and Exchange Commission.
+Based upon such review and discussions, the Audit Committee recommended to the Board of Directors that the audited financial statements be included in the Company's Annual Report on Form 10-K for the fiscal year ended December 31, 2001 for filing with the Securities and Exchange Commission.

-The Audit Committee and the board of directors also have recommended, subject to stockholder approval, the selection of Ernst & Young LLP as our independent certified public accountants for fiscal year ending December 31, 2001.
+The Audit Committee and the Board of Directors also have recommended, subject to stockholder approval, the selection of Ernst & Young LLP as its independent certified public accountants for fiscal year ending December 31, 2002.